OseiKwaku/Coffee-Sales-Report/README.md

 - Detailed breakdown of units sold by product type
 - Gourmet brewed coffee leads with 25,873 units sold
 - Total units sold across all products: 214,470

+### Recommendations
+Based on the dashboard insights, the following actions are recommended:

+ 1. Maximize Morning Sales
+Focus on promotions (e.g., loyalty rewards, bundles) during peak morning hours to boost traffic and revenue.

+ 2. Expand Coffee Offerings
+Coffee is the top-selling category — introduce new flavors or seasonal brews and bundle with bakery items to drive higher spend.

+ 3. Leverage Top Locations
+Hell’s Kitchen and Astoria perform best.
+Use them to pilot promotions and new product launches.

+ 4. Boost Evening Sales
+Implement evening-focused offers like happy hour deals or student discounts to increase low revenue during this period.